e-h-dev/floral_design/README.md

 | 24 | Store Owner | Edit/update a product | Change product prices, descriptions, images and other product criteria |
 | 25 | Store Owner | Delete a product | Remove items that are no longer for sale |

 # Design

 ## Colour Scheme

 I designed my colour scheme, based on the Floral Design logo.
-The design I recieved from my client, this logo was previously used by my client for advertising and other buissness needs.
+The design I received from my client, this logo was previously used by my client for advertising and other business needs.
 Based on the colour of the logo I have designed the website.
-The pink colour gives users the feeling, they are visitong a safisticated flower e-comerce site.
-The grey color has a pink undertone wich matches well the main pink colour of the logo.
+The pink colour gives users the feeling, they are visiting a sophisticated flower e-commerce site.
+The grey colour has a pink undertone which matches well the main pink colour of the logo.

 - I have used `#e6423d` for the most header and nav texts of the web pages.
 - I have used `#806161` for side texts and paragraphs.
-- I have used `rgba(230, 66, 61, 0.5)` as an opaque version of the main text colour.
+- I have used `rgab(230, 66, 61, 0.5)` as an opaque version of the main text colour.
-- I have used `rgba(128, 97, 97, 0.4)` as an opaque version of the side text colour.
+- I have used `rgab(128, 97, 97, 0.4)` as an opaque version of the side text colour.
 - I have used `rgba(230, 66, 61, 0.3)` for the lighter opaque colour of the footer.
 - I have used plain white `#fff` for the white text in the dark background sections of the web pages.
 - I have used plain white `#fff` for the white background for many sections of the web pages.

 ![Floral Design colour scheme image](assets/readme-images/colour-scheme.png)

+## Typography

-### Typography
+### Main Font

 * The main font used in this website is Federo.
-This font is clear to read yet decrative, giving the customer a unique experiance when browsing the products and pages of the site.
+This font is clear to read yet decorative, giving the customer a unique experience when browsing the products and pages of the site.
 The font is available in a wide range of weights.
 The user will never have to strain to read any section.

-- - -

 * The font is imported from google fonts.
-[Federo](https://fonts.google.com/?query=Federo) It is used via the import link at the head of the [stylesheet](static/css/base.css).
+[Federo](https://fonts.google.com/?query=Federo) It is imported via the import link at the head of the [stylesheet](static/css/base.css).
 This links all the text across the pages of the website to the appropriate style and font.

+- - -

+### Decorative font

-* The decrotive font used in this website is Merienda.
-This font is decrative, giving the customer a unique experiance of a bespoke flower e-comerce site.
-The font is used for informaiton on the hero image and for the text of the shop now button.
+* The decorative font used in this website is Merienda.
+This font is decorative, giving the customer a unique experience of a bespoke flower e-commerce site.
+The font is used for information on the hero image and for the text of the shop now button.

 - - -